NeuPhysics/neutrino/docs/index.rst

 .. admonition:: Question
    :class: warning

    Is neutrino its own antiparticle?
-Or is neutrino Majorana or dirac?
+Or is neutrino Majorana or Dirac?

 .. admonition:: Question